 Do Cavaliers Need Company From Another Dog?

 This is the time of the year when new puppy announcements are popping up on social media.
-Households are getting new additions to their families, and for many, the purpose is to provide companionship and social interaction for their current cavalier king charles spaniel.
+Households are getting new additions to their families because many feel like cavaliers need company from another dog.
+I’ve experienced and done the same.

 But do cavaliers need another dog?
 Do they require the company of another dog or can they be by themselves?